kb777only/gow_overlay/README.md

 Damage numbers will now appear over enemies whenever you hurt them.
 To adjust colours, size, or effect strength, click **Settings** in the launcher while the overlay is running – changes apply instantly.

 > 💡 The overlay waits for the game to launch.
-You can start it before PCSX2 – it will automatically connect once the game is running.
+You can start it before PCSX2 – it will automatically connect once the game is running, or automatically detect it if the game is already running (Can be started/stopped freely during active gameplay).

 ## 🔧 Running from Source (Python)